 An Access Profile can be set up containing various rules that control what can be done to a file when it is opened by a particular user.
 These rules can be specified down to Category and Status level, meaning that a user would for instance be allowed to open and edit a file while it is set to a status such as “Second Draft”, but not be able to open and edit it once the file is set to status “Ready for Publishing”.

-Routing Rules are closely related to Workflow Statuses since they define to whom a file should be routed to as soon as a file reaches a particular status.
+Routing Rules are closely related to Workflow Statuses because they define to whom a file should be routed to as soon as a file reaches a particular status.

 Example: If a file is set to status “For review”, a rule could be set up so that this file is automatically routed to a user (or group of users) who needs to review the content of the article at that stage of the production process.

-The Publication Channel defines the various publications of your Brand.
-This could be any type of media: Print, Web, or mobile.
+The Publication Channel defines the method in which the publication is published such as in print or in a digital format.

-It is possible to set up multiple Publication Channel per Brand.
-This way, content of the same Brand can be used for publishing in print, to the Web (Drupal, WordPress, Facebook, and Twitter) on tablets and smart phones.
+It is possible to set up multiple Publication Channels per Brand.
+This way, content of the same Brand can be used for publishing in print and digital.

 An issue is the actual publication such as today’s or tomorrow’s newspaper, a blog post, the yearly report, and so on.